Improving Safety in Medicines Management Initiative

 Judges are interested in any initiative designed to improve safety in the administration of medicines.
 It could include a specific innovation, such as a new labelling, storage or packaging procedure or a wider cultural initiative encouraging full reporting of drug errors.
 We are particularly keen to see evidence that patient experience has improved as a result and that teams and organisations have worked together to solve a problem.

-Entries are accepted from NHS organisations and pharmacy teams but also from private entities which are working with the NHS at improving the safety in the administration of medicines.
+Entries are accepted from NHS organisations and primary care pharmacy teams improving the safe administration of medicines.

 Describe the context of the pharmacy and medicines operation, outline where improvements can be made and what planning is needed to affect change.
 What were the targets set and what measures are in place to check efficacy?